Estimation and Uniform Inference in Sparse High-Dimensional Additive Models: Uniform nuisance function estimation

+where the true parameter obeys with $\E[\varepsilon_rX_r]=0$ for each $r =1,\dots,d$.
 We show that the lasso and post-lasso lasso estimators have sufficiently fast uniform estimation rates if the vector $\beta_r$ is sparse for all $r=1,\dots,d$.
-Due to the approximation error $a_r(X_r)$ the sparsity assumption is quite mild and contains an approximate sparse setting.
-In this setting $d=d_n$ is explicitly allowed to grow with $n$.
-In the following analysis, the regressors and errors need to have at least subexponential tails.
-In this context, we define the Orlicz norm $\|X\|_{\Psi_\rho}$ as
+In this setting, $d=d_n$ is explicitly allowed to grow with $n$.